cyrale/project-zomboid/README.md

 - `server-data`: mandatory if you want to keep configuration between each restart
 - `server-files`: optional, contains all the files of the application

-Adjust the permissions of this two directories.
+If you have any errors with the permissions of these two directories, you can adjust it.
 It could be done with this commands:

 ```bash
 chown 1000:1000 server-data